bakcay/paytr-whmcs-module/README.md

 This module is simple integration for [WHMCS](https://www.whmcs.com/) on payment gateway module for [PAYTR](https://www.paytr.com/)

-Free to use unless keep author watermarks and signatures.
+Free to use while keep author watermarks and signatures.

 Translation is not available, some fields may be appear in turkish.
 Simply you can translate and contribute this repo.